 Figure 3: Research Focus; Limehouse Basin & Charterhouse Square

-Company has developed following strategy of facility management for high rise residential buildings on the basis of their business nature and experiences;
+The company has developed the following strategy of facility management for high-rise residential buildings based on their business nature and experiences;

 Table 2: Brief Review of Buildings